wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The TTL value of negative information is especially important, because newly added domain names cannot be used while the negative information is effective.
-Section 5 of RFC 2308 states that the maximum number of negative cache TTL value is 3 hours (10800).
+Section 5 of RFC 2308 states that the maximum negative cache TTL value is 3 hours (10800).
 It is RECOMMENDED that validating resolvers limit the maximum effective TTL value of negative responses (NSEC/NSEC3 RRs) to this same value.